IBM/Fashion-MNIST-using-FfDL/README.md

 # Fashion MNIST using FfDL
 Train your Fashion MNIST model with [Fabric for Deep Learning (FfDL)](https://github.com/IBM/FfDL) on Kubernetes Cluster configured with GPU.
-This model is defined in Keras and trained using TensorFlow using Fabric for Deep Learning which is deployed on Kubernetes GPU cluster running at IBM Cloud.
+This model is defined in Keras and trained using TensorFlow using Fabric for Deep Learning which is deployed on Kubernetes GPU cluster running on IBM Cloud.

 <img src="fashion-mnist-webapp/static/img/ffdl-fashion.png" height="60%" width="60%">